its-segu/covered/README.md

 Animation/Design \
 UI/UX \
 Responsive Design \
-Deployment \
+React Browser \
 Regex for input validation

-I focused a lot on the UI and animations for this project.
+I focused on the UI and animations for this project.
 I made this page fully responsive and used ephemeral storage in the form of state management using 'use-global-hook'.
 I also added some form validation to the form using Regular expressions for Numerical and Alphabetical validation.

+## Libraries

+React Browser\
+Material UI\
+Animate On Scroll\
+Use-global-hook\
+react-hook-form

 ## Future features